augusto-caldas/server-automation/README.md

 <hr>

 <h2>NixOS Setup</h2>
-This script will create a file containing the basic nix configuration to deploy the services provided in this project.<br>
+This script will create a configuration.nix file containing the basic nix configuration to deploy the services provided in this project.<br>
 In case you already have a configured system (It doesn't necessary have to be a NixOS system) with "wget", "docker" and "docker-compose" installed this script can be ignored and you can proceed to the services setup.